dazinator/Xamarin.TestyDroid/README.md

 ```

+  -r, --reporter-type               (Default: None) The type of reporter used
+                                    to report progress.
+Specify teamcity if you
+                                    would like to see progress in TeamCity
+                                    builds.

   -t, --emulatortype                (Default: sdk) The type of emulator to run
                                     the tests on.
+In future may support
+                                    Microsoft's Emulator.

   -e, --emulatorexepath             Required.
 The full path to the emulator
                                     exe.

   -d, --debugbridgepath             Required.
 The full path to android debug
-                                    bride (adb.exe)
+                                    bridge (adb.exe)

   -f, --apkfile                     Required.
-The full path to the .apk file
+The full path to the APK file
                                     containing your tests that should be run.

   -i, --imagename                   Required.
 The name of the avd image to
                                     launch in the emulator.

   -n, --name                        Required.
-The package name of your apk
+The package name of your APK
-                                    package as per it's manifest..
+                                    package as per it's manifest.

   -c, --instrumentationclasspath    Required.
 The class path to the
                                     instrumentation class inside your tests
-                                    apk.
+                                    APK.
 This should include the namespace (in
                                     lower case) and then the class name (case
                                     sensitive).
 E.g
                                     xamarin.testydroid.testtests.TestInstrumentation

-  -w, --emulatorwaittime            (Default: 120) The maximum number of seconds to
+  -w, --emulatorwaittime            (Default: 120) The maximum number of
-                                    wait for the emulator to start up before timing out.
+                                    seconds to wait for the emulator to start
+                                    up before timing out.

   -v, --verbose                     Enable verbose output to the console during
                                     execution.